tommasorigon/India-SequentiaLogit/results.md

 |DP                                 |        37.78|                38.45|         38.31| 114.54|
 |DP + splines                       |        43.09|                45.48|         41.41| 129.97|

-## Fixed effects
+## Fixed effects table

-In the following, we compute the posterior mean of the fixed effect coefficients, together with 0.95% credible interval for each coefficient.
+In the following, we compute the posterior mean of the fixed effect coefficients, together with a 0.95% credible interval.

 ```r